mazfil/lab-allocator/docs/meetings/team-meetings/team-meeting-2.md

   - Alex
     - Writing documention for setting up the backend
     - Start looking at working on features on backend
+    - Look into both MySQL and MongoDB to see if it is feasible for back end
   - Matthew
     - Look at previous team charter and see if anything needs updating
     - Start looking at working on features on backend